 ARTICLE V: County and City Committees

-B. Non-Voting Members: County or City bylaws shall encourage the acceptance of additional members, however such members of the Local Committee shall not be voting members of the State Committee and are not allowed to vote for the officers of the County or City Committee.
+Non-Voting Members: County or City bylaws shall encourage the acceptance of additional members, however such members of the Local Committee shall not be voting members of the State Committee and are not allowed to vote for the officers of the County Committee.
 County or City Committees shall encourage the designation of “social,”“associate,”“county” or other similar named members to have voting privileges in all other matters which do not constitute official State Committee business.
 (Also see Article I Sec.
 4a)

-C. Town and City Committees: Any City or Town whose population is equal to or greater than the population of the least populous county shall qualify for representation by their City or Town Committee Chairman on the Executive Committee.
+Town and City Committees: Any City or Town whose population is equal to or greater than the population of the least populous county shall qualify for representation by their City or Town Committee Chairman on the Executive Committee.
 Members of the Executive Committee shall vote to accept application for representation by the City or Town committee upon demonstration by the City or Town committee of eligibility based on population.
 The Executive Committee may vote to deny representation whenever the City or Town Committee is unable to demonstrate eligibility.
 All Cities or Towns whose Committees are represented on the Executive Committee shall be referred to as City Committees.
 (Also see Article I Sec.
 4a)

 The County Chairman, within 45 days following their election, shall notify all constituent town and city committees either: (1) hold a meeting for the purpose of electing officers, or (2) file with the State Chairman a copy of its previously adopted bylaws and a list of officers and committee members for the Town and City who have been elected in accordance with those bylaws, after published notice of meetings.
 The County Chairman shall also provide the State Chairman with the names, addresses and phone numbers of officers and members of the County and local Republican Committees.

-A. The State Chairman will also call biennial meetings of the Party nominees and elected Party delegates for the purpose of holding a caucus to elect members of the State Committee.
+The State Chairman will also call biennial meetings of the Party nominees and elected Party delegates for the purpose of holding a caucus to elect members of the State Committee.
 These meetings must take place during the period beginning immediately following the biennial election and ending by December 15th.
 All qualified registered Republicans nominated shall be included on the ballot for consideration of election at these meetings.
 All voting shall be conducted by printed ballot, unless the race is uncontested.
 The State Chairman will be responsible for notifying all party nominees and elected Party delegates by mail at least ten days before the day of the meeting.
-Only members of the State Committee shall elect the County and City Committee officers.
+Only members of the State Committee shall elect the County Committee officers.

-B. Establishment of New Town or City Committees: In the event that a Town or City fails to organize, the County Chairman may appoint a temporary Chairman for the purpose of establishing an organization in said Town or City.
+Establishment of New Town or City Committees: In the event that a Town or City fails to organize, the County Chairman may appoint a temporary Chairman for the purpose of establishing an organization in said Town or City.
 They shall hold that office until the close of an organizational meeting, which must be held by the end of February, in the year following the biennial election.
 In the event that the County fails to organize by the end of February, in the year following the biennial election, or the County Chairman fails to appoint a temporary Chairman of any Town or City herein provided, then the State Chairman will make such appointment and undertake all steps to conduct an organizational caucus.

 ARTICLE VI: Regional Committees